 On my son’s first day of school I should have been there, but I wasn’t.
 I would have violated a condition of my probation if I chose to go.
 He was a total trooper.
 Head held high, shoulders back and a smile from ear to ear, but deep down I know he wanted me to walk him in.
 Mom tells me that he asked why I couldn’t come.
 She tries to explain, “Sometimes Daddy can’t make every event because he has to go to work.
 But he’ll be there afterwards to play ball and ride bikes with you.”

 My little buddy, and my sweet princess I am so sorry for causing so much confusion.
 So much uncertainty -all because of my weakness.
 I’m still learning to connect with other people, but you guys make it so much easier.
 Thank you for being so wonderful, so patient and so forgiving.

 Our participants need to know that their past does not define their future.
 Writing for the Soul Workshop™ Peer Support offers men and women the same support and resources that our youth access in their writing program.

 Please do not submit manuscripts that contain any of the following: obscene or explicit material, unnecessary profanity, vulgarity, or inappropriate or graphic love scenes.
 Any material considered for publication that is found to be graphic will require a mandatory edit of the material and may result in a rejection of the material.

 Please note that we do not publish graphic material.
 Therefore, you may be asked to remove graphic material or language.

-Submitting your story is easy!
-Simply use the Contact Form below, or send your story to us via email at: email@example.com.
 Everyone who submits their story will receive a complimentary eBook of Hope Outside The Walls.
+Click on the book to learn more.
 Once your story is received and accepted for publishing, we’ll email you a Consent Form.